-Prereq: "C" or higher in ENG 100.
+Credits: 3 Class hours: 3 lecture Prereq: "C" or higher in ENG 100.
 Description: This course further develops the writing and research skills covered in Composition I. Students will be given more in-depth instruction in rhetoric, logic, argument, research techniques, and the stylistic demands of writing within a discipline.
 Particular emphasis will be placed on writing wellresearched and well-documented papers.
+F, S

-ENG 250 - American Literature
+ENG 250 - American Literature (DL)

-Prereq: "C" or higher in ENG 100.
+Credits: 3 Class hours: 3 lecture Prereq: "C" or higher in ENG 100.
 Description: Students will read works by representative American writers, including women and ethnic authors, from the colonial period to the present.
+F

-ENG 251 - British Literature to 1800
+ENG 251 - British Literature to 1800 (DL)

-Prereq: "C" or higher in ENG 100.
+Credits: 3 Class hours: 3 lecture Prereq: "C" or higher in ENG 100.
 Description: This course introduces students to representative literature from the Old English, medieval, renaissance, and neo-classical periods.
+Writers may include Chaucer, Milton, and Shakespeare.
 Students have the opportunity to practice reading to understand and appreciate literature.
+F